Key Takeaways:

 Managing Director: Markus Bold

-Chemovator provides a protected space for entrepreneurs within BASF to turn “bold ideas into thriving businesses”.
-Focused on exploring unconventional growth opportunities in areas like sustainability, next generation materials, chemistry, and more, Chemovator enables teams to test early-stage concepts by providing comprehensive coaching, mentoring, and resources to develop these ideas into market-ready solutions.
+Chemovator provides a protected space for entrepreneurs in and outside BASF to turn "bold ideas into thriving businesses" through their corporate innovation program.
+Focused on exploring unconventional growth opportunities in areas like sustainability, next-generation materials, chemistry, and more, Chemovator enables teams to test early-stage concepts by providing comprehensive coaching, mentoring, and resources to develop these ideas into market-ready solutions.

 The result?
 Low-risk, investable ventures for BASF to internalise or turn into spin-off companies.